Facebook

 Forming a Company

-8 Comments to “Sole Trader v Limited Company”
+26 thoughts on “Sole Trader v Limited Company

 Myself and a friend are both employees of the same company.
 We have now also set up a small partnership for a business idea we had.
 We have registered for Income tax.
 What returns etc do we have to make & how do we go about doing it as we are also PAYE workers.